agreif/ihp-run-migrations-script/README.md

 IHP standalone Script to run migrations

 ## Why?
-TL;DR
+**TL;DR**

 On a production server where the build IHP executable is running I need a way to run the pending migrations.
-This Script can also be compiled into an executable and shiipped to the prod server to gether with the server executable
+This Script can also be compiled into an executable and shipped to the prod server together with the server executable, so that I dont have to install the IHP development framework on the prod systems.

-Long version:
+**Long version:**

 On the development server, where all dev tools, compilers, etc are installed, running the migrations from the command line is described in the (Running Migrations)[https://ihp.digitallyinduced.com/Guide/database-migrations.html#running-migrations] chapter and works like this:
 ```
 $ cd my-ihp-project